dnguyen000/stock-market-movement-prediction/README.md

 ### Classification

+Daily direction classification on both SPY and TSLA performed near the published ceiling for this problem (~52% accuracy for liquid equities, near chance for individual volatile stocks).
+The Voting Ensemble outperformed all single models on F1 — but as documented in the per-ticker class-balance notes, F1 gains are partly attributable to the model biasing toward the UP majority class.
+Macro F1 paints a more conservative picture and is closer to balanced-accuracy levels around 0.49–0.50 for both tickers.

+The most important finding from the classification track is not the F1 number itself but **what the model's behavior reveals about the target**: per-fold analysis showed the SVM frequently collapsing to single-class predictions per 42-day window, and probability distributions for actual UP vs. actual DOWN days overlap almost entirely.
+This is consistent with daily equity direction being a noise-dominated signal that traditional ML on technical features cannot meaningfully separate.
+The features carry information — but not enough to push prediction beyond the ~52% boundary that decades of research have established for this problem.

+A breakthrough would require categorically different signal: sentiment data, options market data (implied volatility surfaces, put/call ratios), order flow, or macroeconomic factors.
+These were out of scope for this project given the timeline and the decision to limit inputs to what is available through the Yahoo Finance API and derived features.

 ### Regression

 This project evaluated four walk-forward configurations across two tickers (SPY, TSLA), two tasks (regression, classification), and three model families (linear, ridge, tree-based) over a 10-year Yahoo Finance dataset (2015–2024).
 The progression from a 63-day training window with binary targets (Iteration 1) to refined targets and embargo (Iteration 2), and the further experiments with extreme short windows (Iterations 3 and 4), produced a clear and consistent picture.